KellyEtCie/me-you-us.org/index.md

 </div>

 <p>
-The Institute of Social and Emotional Education (ISEE) team has over a decade of experience teaching Social Emotional Learning (SEL) which includes essential skills such as emotional literacy, self-kindness, attention development, cooperation, effective communication and conflict resolution.
+The Institute of Social Emotional Education (ISEE) team has over a decade of experience teaching Social Emotional Learning (SEL) which includes essential skills such as emotional literacy, self-kindness, attention development, cooperation, effective communication and conflict resolution.
 <br/><br/>
 Our objective is to help develop healthy relationship skills and engaged citizenship.
 <br/>